brentvollebregt/brentvollebregt/README.md

 Here are some quick things about me:

-- 🔭 I'm a software developer from New Zealand.
+- 🔭 I'm a software developer from New Zealand
-- ⚗️ A lover of science, heavy machinery, and the advantage of software.
+- ⚗️ A lover of science, heavy machinery, and the advantage of software
 - 📫 Depending on what you're wanting, the best way to reach me is:
     - Help on a post / video I made: Comment on the post / video
     - Anything else: Email me
-- ⚡ I love Python, .NET, TypeScript and React and typically do full-stack development.
+- ⚡ I love Python, .NET, TypeScript and React and typically do full-stack development

 You can also find me at ...